anaisberg/kumo-articles/blog-posts/understand-sso-login/understand-sso-login.md

 published: false
 title: 'Understand the AWS SSO login configuration'
 cover_image: https://raw.githubusercontent.com/anaisberg/kumo-articles/master/blog-posts/understand-sso-login/assets/sessions-2.jpg
-description: 'Description of the article'
+description: 'Gain confidence on setting up, configuring and using the AWS SSO'
-tags: aws, sso, tag3
+tags: aws, sso, tag3, tutorial
 series:
 canonical_url: understand-aws-sso-configuration
 ---

+## TL;DR

+AWS SSO makes it easy for you to switch between profiles.
+In this article, you'll learn how to easily set up your AWS profiles, to switch between them, and use the automatic SSO login!
+Moreover, we will focus on the new SSO sessions parameters.

-# What is SSO?
+## What is SSO?

 AWS Single Sign-On (SSO) is a service provided by AWS that simplifies the management of user access to multiple AWS accounts and applications.

 By providing a single set of credentials for accessing multiple AWS accounts and services.
 Users can log in once using their organization's identity provider (IdP) credentials and then access multiple AWS accounts without the need to enter separate credentials each time.

-## How did we do before SSO?
+### How did we do before SSO?

 Before using SSO, there were 3 main ways to log into AWS :